nikhilpatelmd/icureview/src/trials/interact2.md

 Published in 2013, INTERACT-2 was the first randomized trial to evaluate the safety and efficacy of early intensive lowering of blood pressure on clinical outcomes.

-{% aside %} Just testing whatever {% endaside %}

 ## Patient Population

 Patients were included if they presented with an ICH **within 6 hours of onset and had an initial systolic blood pressure of 150-220 mmHg**.
-Patients were excluded if they had an admission GCS of 3-5, were perceived to have a poor prognosis, or if early hematoma evacuation was planned.
+They were excluded if they had an admission GCS of 3-5, were perceived to have a poor prognosis, or if early hematoma evacuation was planned.

 The mean age of the population was about 63 years of age, with 2/3 being male and 2/3 also being recruited from China.
 Patients were also recruited from Europe, the United States, India, and South America.

-**Most patients had mild ICH**: median GCS was 14 (IQR 12 - 15), median NIHSS was 10 (IQR 6 - 15) and median hematoma volume 11 mL (IQR 6-19) with approximately one-third of bleeds having intraventricular extension and the vast majority with a deep hematoma location (83%).
+**Most patients had mild to moderate ICH**: median GCS was 14 (IQR 12 - 15), median NIHSS was 10 (IQR 6 - 15) and median hematoma volume 11 mL (IQR 6-19) with approximately one-third of bleeds having intraventricular extension and the vast majority with a deep hematoma location (83%).
 Only about 7% of patients were intubated and 3% of patients had an EVD.

+The average SBP on presentation was 179 mmHg. **This is lower than that seen in ATACH-2, where patients had an average SBP of 200 mmHg.**

 ## Study Design

-This was an international trial involving > 100 sites with a PROBE design.
+This was a multicenter, international with a PROBE design involving > 100 sites.

 ### Protocol